aurelia/aurelia/docs/user-docs/plugins/dialog/README.md

 ##### Retrieving the dialog controller

 By default, the dialog controller of a dialog will be assigned automatically to the property `$dialog` on the component view model.
-To specify this in TypeScript, you can let your component class implement the interface `IDialogCustomElementViewModel`:
+To specify this in TypeScript, the component class can implement the interface `IDialogCustomElementViewModel`:
 ```ts
 import { IDialogController, IDialogCustomElementViewModel } from '@aurelia/runtime-html';